 Document your usage

-Now that you’ve completed your clean up (Marie Kondo would be so proud), take a little extra time to document your decisions.
+Now that you’ve completed your clean up, take a little extra time to document your decisions.
 Having short reference documents or videos will come in handy when you’re updating your existing team and next time you hire.

 Areas to consider documenting: